efremidze/LEAmountInputView/README.md

 You can use `LEAmountInputViewDelegate` to observe input.

-For more details, see the `LEAmountInputViewDemo` project;
+For more details, see the `LEAmountInputViewDemo` project.

 ## Contributions